sirselim/guppy_parameter_optimiser/gpu_basecalling_benchmarking.md

 | Jetson Xavier NX         | 4.36631e+06   | -  | -  |
 | Xeon W-10885M (CPU)      | 6.43747e+05   | DNF          | DNF          |

 **NOTE:** the above table is currently sorted based on best performance in the Super Accuracy Model (SUP).
+All results are reported in samples/s and represent Guppy parameters that have been "tuned" (so these aren't the default Guppy parameters).

 A massive thank you to all external contributors: